 Thus, far from being disconnected, many Medicaid beneficiaries are likely using their smartphones for all or most of their internet activity, potentially making them an exceptionally receptive audience for mobile health apps.

 Moreover, the vast majority of Medicaid beneficiaries are interested in using technology for a variety of health purposes in the future.
-Some examples include using an app that can recognise mood from the tone of a person’s voice to help identify issues such as depression or anxiety (70 per cent); connecting with a live health coach through an app that offers nutrition, exercise, sleep and stress management advice (72 per cent); and engaging with a virtual assistant to help identify symptoms and direct them to a physician or nurse (77 per cent).
+Some examples include using an app that can recognize mood from the tone of a person’s voice to help identify issues such as depression or anxiety (70 percent); connecting with a live health coach through an app that offers nutrition, exercise, sleep, and stress management advice (72 percent); and engaging with a virtual assistant to help identify symptoms and direct them to a physician or nurse (77 percent).
 (See figure 4.)

-States across the country have modernised their Medicaid eligibility and renewal systems in recent years.
-Some have also made Medicaid enrolment applications and/or online accounts available to Medicaid beneficiaries via mobile apps or through online mobile-friendly designs.
-8 Individuals can use these tools to apply for and renew their coverage, update contact information and upload documentation.
-Some state and MCO Medicaid apps also allow individuals to find a nearby provider, view their benefits and cost-sharing responsibilities and access a digital member ID card.
-9 Such features can help Medicaid recipients maintain continuous coverage and make it easier for them to access health services.
+States across the country have modernized their Medicaid eligibility and renewal systems in recent years.
+Some have also made Medicaid enrollment applications and/or online accounts available to Medicaid beneficiaries via mobile apps or through online mobile-friendly designs.8 Individuals can use these tools to apply for and renew their coverage, update contact information, and upload documentation.
+Some state and MCO Medicaid apps also allow individuals to find a nearby provider, view their benefits and cost-sharing responsibilities, and access a digital member ID card.9 Such features can help Medicaid recipients maintain continuous coverage and make it easier for them to access health services.

-As Medicaid apps grow in number and scope, states and MCOs may choose to expand their app features to better serve specific populations, such as people with behavioural health conditions, individuals with disabilities, pregnant women and people with risk factors related to the social determinants of health.
+As Medicaid apps grow in number and scope, states and MCOs may choose to expand their app features to better serve specific populations, such as people with behavioral health conditions, individuals with disabilities, pregnant women, and people with risk factors related to the social determinants of health.
 Below, we discuss several apps that are designed with some of these Medicaid subpopulations in mind.

-In 2011, one in five Medicaid enrollees had behavioural health diagnoses, accountancy for almost one-half of Medicaid expenditures.
-These diagnoses included mental illness, addiction, anxiety and depression.
-10 Despite high rates of behavioural health conditions in the United States writ large, provider shortages are widespread, particularly in rural areas.
-11
+In 2011, one in five Medicaid enrollees had behavioral health diagnoses, accounting for almost one-half of Medicaid expenditures.
+These diagnoses included mental illness, addiction, anxiety, and depression.10 Despite high rates of behavioral health conditions in the United States writ large, provider shortages are widespread, particularly in rural areas.11

-Happify is a self-guided app that aims to increase positive emotions through exercises and games supported by positive psychology and mindfulness research.
-13 Individuals fill out an initial questionnaire, which the app uses to suggest personalised tracks.
-Subsequent activities are geared towards various aims gleaned from the questionnaire, such as reducing worry, building relationships, increasing fitness, or coping with chronic pain.
-Users are encouraged to read the accompanying blurbs, which explain the research or scientific rationale behind each activity.
-14
+Happify is a self-guided app that aims to increase positive emotions through exercises and games supported by positive psychology and mindfulness research.13 Individuals fill out an initial questionnaire, which the app uses to suggest personalized tracks.
+Subsequent activities are geared toward various aims gleaned from the questionnaire, such as reducing worry, building relationships, increasing fitness, or coping with chronic pain.
+Users are encouraged to read the accompanying blurbs, which explain the research or scientific rationale behind each activity.14

-CPT Coach is an app that was developed by groups within the Department of Veterans Affairs (VA) and the Department of Defence (DoD).
-It is designed for patients to use with their therapists during face-to-face cognitive processing therapy (CPT) and offers education about PTSD symptoms and a step-by-step approach to following the assessments that correspond with each week of CPT treatment.
-15
+CPT Coach is an app that was developed by groups within the Department of Veterans Affairs (VA) and the Department of Defense (DoD).
+It is designed for patients to use with their therapists during face-to-face cognitive processing therapy (CPT) and offers education about PTSD symptoms and a step-by-step approach to following the assessments that correspond with each week of CPT treatment.15

 In addition, some apps for substance use have shown promising results.
 With funding from the National Institute on Drug Abuse (NIDA), The University of Wisconsin School of Medicine and Public Health developed Seva, an app for people who had completed substance abuse treatment.
-Key features of the app include discussion boards, interactive problem-solving modules, tools for coping with cravings and tips for dealing with high-risk situations.
+Key features of the app include discussion boards, interactive problem-solving modules, tools for coping with cravings, and tips for dealing with high-risk situations.
 Other features include sobriety counters or calculators and GPS features that help people find their nearest 12-step meeting.
-Two hundred and sixty-eight people were enrolled in a pilot study of the app and indicators were checked initially and at six and 12 months.
-The following results were found: The number of “risky drinking days” dropped by 44 per cent, hospitalisations dropped by 32 per cent and visits to the emergency room dropped by 49 per cent.
-16 While an app cannot replace person-to-person contact with a trained behavioural health provider, it may be useful when someone needs immediate help with a trigger or high-risk situation and may help keep people focussed on their goals between sessions with their providers.
+Two hundred and sixty-eight people were enrolled in a pilot study of the app, and indicators were checked initially and at six and 12 months.
+The following results were found: The number of “risky drinking days” dropped by 44 percent, hospitalizations dropped by 32 percent, and visits to the emergency room dropped by 49 percent.16 While an app cannot replace person-to-person contact with a trained behavioral health provider, it may be useful when someone needs immediate help with a trigger or high-risk situation, and may help keep people focused on their goals between sessions with their providers.

 A number of apps exist to help people with disabilities.
-Live Caption can help individuals with hearing loss; the hearing-impaired person asks others to speak directly into his or her phone and the app transcribes their voice on a mobile device in real time.
-18 Similarly, the RogerVoice app can transcribe phone conversations.
-19 Apps like these can make it easier for people who are deaf or hard of hearing to communicate with their providers, health plan, carers, or loved ones.
-Other apps that cater to people with disabilities include a “brain training” app developed by researchers at the University of Cambridge, which was found to improve the memory of people in the very earliest stages of dementia, 20 and AXS Map, a crowdsourced tool for sharing reviews on the wheelchair accessibility of businesses and other places in the community.
-21
+Live Caption can help individuals with hearing loss; the hearing-impaired person asks others to speak directly into his or her phone and the app transcribes their voice on a mobile device in real time.18 Similarly, the RogerVoice app can transcribe phone conversations.19 Apps like these can make it easier for people who are deaf or hard of hearing to communicate with their providers, health plan, caregivers, or loved ones.
+Other apps that cater to people with disabilities include a “brain training” app developed by researchers at the University of Cambridge, which was found to improve the memory of people in the very earliest stages of dementia,20 and AXS Map, a crowdsourced tool for sharing reviews on the wheelchair accessibility of businesses and other places in the community.21

-Medicaid pays for roughly one-half of all births in the United States.
-23 WebMD Pregnancy and Text4baby are two of the many apps designed for pregnant women.
-The WebMD pregnancy app offers doctor-approved tips and health information, questions for doctor visits, checklists and a virtual community.
-24 Text4baby began as a text-messaging app that alerted women about upcoming doctor appointments and important milestones.
-It is now available as a mobile app and offers a personalised calendar to help keep track of prenatal and well-baby visits, a vaccination tracker and resources on pregnancy and parenting, including a 24-hour hotline.
-25
+Medicaid pays for roughly one-half of all births in the United States.23 WebMD Pregnancy and Text4baby are two of the many apps designed for pregnant women.
+The WebMD pregnancy app offers doctor-approved tips and health information, questions for doctor visits, checklists, and a virtual community.24 Text4baby began as a text-messaging app that alerted women about upcoming doctor appointments and important milestones.
+It is now available as a mobile app and offers a personalized calendar to help keep track of prenatal and well-baby visits, a vaccination tracker, and resources on pregnancy and parenting, including a 24-hour hotline.25

 In 2014, Wyoming launched a pregnancy app called Due Date Plus.
 While available to anyone in the state, it was configured for Wyoming Medicaid with respect to branding and benefits information.
-It also allowed users to look up providers and paediatricians and locate the nearest social services programmes such as Women, Infants and Children (WIC), Head Start and home visiting programmes.
-What’s more, it was customised for individuals with low literacy, an issue for many Medicaid beneficiaries.
-26 A study found that there was strong user engagement and a statistically significant positive relationship between app usage and completion of a six-month or more prenatal visit—an important measure of health care performance for pregnant women.
-27 The state reported a return on investment of 3:1.
-28 Other states have launched similar apps, including Indiana’s Liv app 29 and the Alabama WIC app; however, these two apps are not configured for Medicaid in the same way Wyoming’s app is.
-30
+It also allowed users to look up providers and pediatricians and locate the nearest social services programs such as Women, Infants, and Children (WIC), Head Start, and home visiting programs.
+What’s more, it was customized for individuals with low literacy, an issue for many Medicaid beneficiaries.26 A study found that there was strong user engagement and a statistically significant positive relationship between app usage and completion of a six-month or more prenatal visit—an important measure of health care performance for pregnant women.27 The state reported a return on investment of 3:1.28 Other states have launched similar apps, including Indiana’s Liv app29 and the Alabama WIC app; however, these two apps are not configured for Medicaid in the same way Wyoming’s app is.30

 Some mobile apps already facilitate some of these initiatives.
-The New York City Food Assistance Collaborative has launched Plentiful, a coalition of public and private organisations working to alleviate hunger in New York City.
+The New York City Food Assistance Collaborative has launched Plentiful, a coalition of public and private organizations working to alleviate hunger in New York City.
 Families can log onto the app to find food pantries and make a reservation.
-Created by a social worker, Social Work Helper is an app designed to help connect social workers and people to resources such as social services, homeless shelters and crisis help centres.
-33 Like Wyoming’s Due Date Plus app, state Medicaid agencies and MCOs could incorporate such features into their apps by including social determinants screenings and making automatic referrals to social services and community-based organisations (CBOs).
+Created by a social worker, Social Work Helper is an app designed to help connect social workers and people to resources such as social services, homeless shelters, and crisis help centers.33 Like Wyoming’s Due Date Plus app, state Medicaid agencies and MCOs could incorporate such features into their apps by including social determinants screenings and making automatic referrals to social services and community-based organizations (CBOs).

 Looking ahead, mobile apps could play an important role in states’ and MCOs’ continued efforts to better engage Medicaid beneficiaries and improve care management.
 However, it is important to note that although mobile apps have the potential to augment existing resources and services, they cannot replace them.
-Health care consumers say that personalised experiences with providers are the most important interactions they have with the health care system and that they want to be heard, understood and given clear directions through a personalised health care experience.
-34 Moreover, proper diagnosis and treatment of certain conditions still require hands-on, direct interaction between physician and patient.
+Health care consumers say that personalized experiences with providers are the most important interactions they have with the health care system, and that they want to be heard, understood, and given clear directions through a personalized health care experience.34 Moreover, proper diagnosis and treatment of certain conditions still require hands-on, direct interaction between physician and patient.
 This is particularly true of Medicaid beneficiaries who face many of the complex medical and social issues discussed in this piece.
-Finally, while the majority of Medicaid beneficiaries have mobile devices and are interested in digital health, 14 per cent still lack such technology, 35 and some people with mobile devices do not feel comfortable engaging with digital health tools.
-36 As states and MCOs continue to develop their digital health technology, it is important that they maintain non digital tools, resources and communication channels and that the physician-patient relationship remains at the centre of health care delivery.
+Finally, while the majority of Medicaid beneficiaries have mobile devices and are interested in digital health, 14 percent still lack such technology,35 and some people with mobile devices do not feel comfortable engaging with digital health tools.36 As states and MCOs continue to develop their digital health technology, it is important that they maintain non digital tools, resources, and communication channels and that the physician-patient relationship remains at the center of health care delivery.